HiSPARC/topaz/150602_muonlab_coincidences/README.md

 Total number of events: 1661.
 Number of events in coincidence with 501/510: 1194 (~72%)
 Number of events not in coincidence: 467 (~28%) -> ~1.4 per hour

+### Test 3

+Two additional detectors were placed on the roof, connected to the same HiSPARC station, using a Slave unit.
+This allows the stations to check for showers by itself and increase the number of possible paths for muons to be detected.
+This test was started on 2015/06/18 14:00 and ran until 2015/06/25 15:00.

 ## Data processing